 - Events: paper test (preliminary), skills test (final)

-Mazda operates training centers in the United States (North America, and Central and South America), Germany (Europe), China, and Thailand (Southeast Asia), with programs conducted for trainers and service staff at dealers in these regions.
+Mazda operates training centers in America (North America, and Central and South America), Germany (Europe), China, Thailand (Southeast Asia), and Dubai (Middle East), with programs conducted for trainers at dealers in these regions.

 |Technical Training||New Model Training||

-Playing an important role in encouraging staff members to improve their technical skills and customer service performance, this competition aims to raise the motivation of service staff and inspire dealers to promote human resources development by having them compete on the skills they have acquired through daily operations and trainings.
-Ten engineers and five advisors participated in the final competition after passing the preliminaries, with the top three receiving awards.
+The competition aims to encourage staff members to improve their technical skills and customer service performance, and to raise the motivation of service staff and inspire dealers to promote human resources development, by having staff members compete in the skills acquired through their daily operations and training

 To avoid making customers wait for maintenance service, timely delivery of necessary parts is important.
 To this end, Mazda is reorganizing its networks on a global scale to promote the speedy delivery of parts from parts manufacturers to dealerships for maintenance.